skriptum/zeit/README.md

 api.search_for("John Kennedy") # search the default content endpoint for "John Kennedy", returns a search class (explained later)
 ```

-For more Documentation and Examples, visit [https://github.com/skriptum/zeit]
+For more documentation, look at the docs